hashicorp/vault-guides/operations/local-replication/README.md

 FAILBACK - Option 1  - relevant for Vault 0.8-0.9
-Note that this is not an idea situation today, as we must first sync DR replication set back to vault, then perform another failover such that vault is the perf primary/dr primary.
+Note that this is not an ideal situation today, as we must first sync DR replication set back to vault, then perform another failover such that vault is the perf primary/dr primary.
 ```
 # Disable replication on vault (if not already done)
 vault write -f /sys/replication/dr/primary/disable